Horton Hears a Who!

 Horton Hears a Who! is a children's book written and illustrated by Theodor Seuss Geisel under the pen name Dr. Seuss.
 It was published in 1954 by Random House.
-This book tells the story of Horton the Elephant and his adventures saving Whoville, a tiny planet located on a speck of dust, from the animals who mock him.
-These animals attempt to steal and burn the speck of dust, so Horton goes to great lengths to save Whoville from being incinerated.
+This book tells the story of Horton the Elephant and his adventures saving Whoville, a tiny town located on a clover, from animals who mock him (namely a kangaroo).
+The animals attempt to steal the clover from Horton, so Horton goes to great lengths to save Whoville from being placed into a boiling pot of Beezlenut Oil.

 "A person's a person, no matter how small" is the most popular line from Horton Hears a Who! and also serves as the major moral theme that Dr. Seuss conveys to his audience.
 Horton endures harassment to care for and ensure the safety of the Whos, who represent the insignificant.
 Horton Hears a Who! has been well received in libraries, schools, and homes across the world.
 The book has been adapted as a 1970 television special and a 2008 animated film by Blue Sky Studios and 20th Century Fox Animation, and much of its plot was incorporated into the Broadway musical production Seussical.

 Background

 Geisel began work on Horton Hears a Who! in the fall of 1953.
 It is his second book to feature Horton the Elephant with the first being Horton Hatches the Egg.
 The Whos would later reappear in How the Grinch Stole Christmas!.
-The book's main theme, "a person's a person no matter how small", was Geisel's reaction to his visit to Japan, where the importance of the individual was an exciting new concept.
+The book's main theme, "a person's a person no matter how small", was Geisel's reaction to his visit to Japan, where the importance of the individual was an emerging concept.
 Geisel, who had harbored strong anti-Japan sentiments before and during World War II, changed his views dramatically after the war and used this book as an allegory for the American post-war occupation of the country.
 His comparison of the Whos and the Japanese was a way for him to express his willingness for companionship.
 Geisel strived to relay the message that the Japanese should be valued equally, especially in a stressful post-war era.
 He dedicated the book to a Japanese friend.